somedatapacket/docs.humio.com/content/concepts/ingest-flow.md

 {{< /mermaid >}}
 </figure>

-After an event is placed in the digest queue a [Digest Node]({{< ref "node-roles.md#digest" >}}) will grab it off the queue as soon as possible.
-Each Kafka partition has a node assigned to it, this is the node that does all the processing of event that end up there.
+After the events are placed in the digest queue a [Digest Node]({{< ref "node-roles.md#digest" >}}) will grab them off the queue as soon as possible.
+Each Kafka partition has a node assigned to it, this is the node that does all the processing of events that end up there.
 A single node can handle multiple partitions and exactly which node that handles which partition is defined in the cluster's _Digest Rules_.

 ### Digest Rules {#digest-rules}

-Each cluster has a table of rules that associates partitions in the Digest Queue with the nodes that process events on that queue.
-You can see the digest rules for your own cluster by going Cluster Node Administration page and selecting the Digest Rules tab:
+Each cluster has a table of rules that associates partitions in the Digest Queue with the nodes that processes events on that queue.
+You can see the digest rules for your own cluster by going to the Cluster Node Administration page and selecting the Digest Rules tab:

 {{< figure src="/pages/ingest-flow/digest-rules.png" class="screenshot" caption="Digest Rules, a cluster of 3 nodes where each node is assigned to 8 out of 24 digest partitions." >}}